 Alternatives to Suboxone Treatment in Mississippi

-Suboxone is only one of the multiple treatment options for opioid addiction.
-There are alternative medication assisted treatments that have previously been used in Mississippi to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative medication assisted treatments that have historically been used in Mississippi for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, only methadone clinics can administer methadone.
-For struggling addicts who are ready to stop using opioids and who have access to a safe and supportive living situation, these MAT options could be right for you.
+For individuals who are motivated to stop using opioids and who have a supportive home environment or who live in a sober house, these medication assisted treatment options could be a good option for you.

 - Presence of thoughts of suicide

 - Alcohol dependence

 - Previous adverse reaction to Suboxone

 - Taking other medications that do not react well with Suboxone

 - Previous abuse of medication assisted treatments